 Pour the sauce into the pan and let simmer until the pasta is ready.

 Drain the spaghetti and return it to the pasta pot.
 Toss it with a bit of olive oil and some parsley.
+Add in desired amount of sauce (there will be a bit extra sauce - perfect for delicious leftovers).

 Use tongs to lift each serving of pasta out of the pot, then use a twirling motion while setting it down onto a plate to achieve a tall nest shape.